framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 It is also worth mentioning how there might be situations in which you would want to decrease the far clip plane or increase the near clip plane, like if there are things on the distance that you do not want to include on your shot, or there are things blocking your composition near the camera.

+As a side note, beware of bringing the near-clipping plane value below the default one provided by the mod (`0.1`).
+Doing so would cut the maximum far clipping value down (I imagine the engine can't handle having resolutions such as `0.001` while also having a high maximum clipping value such as `4000`).
+It probably won't be a problem since the effect would only be noticed very far away from the camera, but still good to keep in mind.

 ## Block input

 You can enable or disable the game input when the freecam is enabled by clicking the "Enable game input" checkbox on the Freecam panel or pressing the `Numpad .` hotkey by default.
 This is enabled by default to avoid moving the character when moving the freecam.